 The hotel has its very own PADI dive center and access to some of the world’s best diving.
 There is also a wealth of other activities close by including a wide range of other water sports, fishing, wildlife excursions, Mayan ruin excursions, romantic sunset cruises, cave tubing and golf.
 Or why not take to the skies on a helicopter tour of the local islands.

-There is sea grass in front of Victoria House’s shores, which makes swimming or snorkeling from the beach not really possible.
+There is sea grass in front of Victoria House Resort & Spa’s shores, which makes swimming or snorkeling from the beach not really possible.
 We therefore recommended that guests swim off the jetty or head out by boat for an ocean dip.
 Sea grass is a natural occurrence and a vital element of the ecological marine world as many ocean species thrive on it to survive.

-Children are welcome at the hotel, and babysitting can be arranged upon request, but there are no specific facilities.
+Children are welcome at the hotel, and babysitting can be arranged upon request.
+Interconnecting rooms are available.

-Facilities at Victoria House include a swimming pool, new infinity edge pool and PADI dive center.
-A new spa is currently under development and is due to be completed by June 2016.
+Facilities at Victoria House Resort & Spa include a swimming pool, new infinity edge pool, fitness center, small spa and fantastic PADI dive center.

 Complimentary activities include birdwatching and kayaking.
 Activities at an additional cost include scuba diving, fishing, wildlife excursions, Mayan ruin excursions, romantic sunset cruises, windsurfing, para-sailing, catamaran sailing, cave tubing and golf buggy hire.

-Victoria House is situated 2 miles south of San Pedro on Ambergris Caye, off the north coast of Belize, in the Caribbean.
+Victoria House Resort & Spa is situated 2 miles south of San Pedro on Ambergris Caye, off the north coast of Belize, in the Caribbean.